Fight or Flight? Resolving Conflict in Your Operation

 For conflict to have a positive outcome, it needs to be constructive versus destructive.
 As a store manager, it is your job to effectively manage conflict within your team by addressing conflicts early to avoid conflict escalation.
 Escalation is common, and is characterized by accusations, gossiping, threats, taking sides and, ultimately, a weakening of a healthy team’s bond.

-To stop escalation from happening, managers must recognize the positions and interests of the people involved.
+To stop escalation from happening, convenience store managers must recognize the positions and interests of the people involved.
 A position is a decision people make about what they want.
 It usually sounds like a solution or an answer to a problem.
 Positions don’t form all by themselves.
 They are usually based on interests — the “why” behind people wanting what they want.

 Resolving Conflict by Finding Common Ground